-Meet the man who makes sure that everything on Dr Smood’s menu is nutritionally optimized and utilizes the latest in food science to create the ultimate performance foods.
-Christian Nimand, Dr Smood’s Head of Nutrition, designs (from conception, creation to execution) the latest products on our performance menu.
+Meet the man from the Dr Smood team who makes sure that everything on our certified organic menu is nutritionally optimized and utilizes the latest in food science to create the ultimate performance foods.
+As part of Dr Smood’s Research & Development, Head of Nutrition Christian Nimand Jansen, designs (from conception, creation to execution) the latest products on our performance menu.
 He tests everything from dairy-free sauces, raw vegan pastries to the perfect salad combination to make sure the are nutritionally optimized for the highest levels of nutrients, bioavailability, and of course, taste.

-And Nimand goes beyond the nutrition label and counting micronutrients.
+And Jansen goes beyond the nutrition label and counting micronutrients.
 He is all about using whole food sources to get nutrients.

 “There is a difference between reading the nutrition label and the ingredient label.
 Both are important, but the ingredient label is in many cases more important than the nutrition label because you want to avoid additives, preservatives, artificial flavors and colors; you want to see that you are eating real, whole foods.”

-Learn more about nutritionist Christian Nimand and what he’s cooking up at Dr Smood.
+Learn more about nutritionist Christian Nimand Jansen and what he’s cooking up at Dr Smood.

 Where are you from originally?

 I’m originally from Denmark, a bit north of Copenhagen.
 Growing up, I played a lot of competitive sport, so I have always had a natural interest in nutrition and physiology.
 After high school I spent 4 months in Peru, teaching English and coaching youth soccer teams through a volunteer program.